CMakePP/CMinx/docs/source/installation.rst

 ************

 Unless you are developing CMinx we recommend you install CMinx from PyPI.
-From a terminal this is just:
+From a terminal this is simply:

 .. code:: console